Center the Children: A Manifesto for True Liberation

 If AI is your friend and therapist, maintaining that “relationship” is what you are going to centre in these struggles.
 If screens are our ultimate solace, we’ll let the forests burn.
 We’re doing it right now.
 The machine is churning to feed us.

-We have got to divest from these poisoned crutches, beloveds.
-I am included in this as well.
-It’s been my primary motivation and compass for generational healing over the last decade: to root my sense of self, the groundedness and love and compassion that all my activism and caregiving come from, within nature, the elements, and nature-based spirituality.
+Divesting from colonial comforts has been my main motivation and compass for healing over the last decade: to root my sense of self, the groundedness and love and compassion that all my activism and caregiving come from, within nature, the elements, and nature-based spirituality.
 Nature, the source that unites us all as living creatures on this earth, is the only thing that’s always there for us.
 Nature will not break up with you, nature will not call the cops on you.
 Nature will not leave you without entertainment when the wifi isn’t working, she will never lie to or gaslight or manipulate you.
 Mother Earth is pissed right now, but she will never abandon us, and she will not die before we do.
 She will be alive as long as you are, because your life depends on hers.
 She is the only truly safe attachment, the only comfort that is always, always there for us.
 Those of us who are settlers and immigrants and renters and workers have had our connection to the Earth, our secure attachment, severed, and we’ve been doing a Domination about it for centuries: suffering and looting and pillaging and fighting, trying to fill the void in our hearts that started with internal European colonization and separation from the animist spirituality and philosophies of our ancestors (the ones that lived sustainably with their environment, not the later ones that burned each other at the stake for saying the exact same things I’m saying right now.
 I know that much of what I’ve said here is probably deeply uncomfortable, so thanks for engaging with it instead of sending an inquisition after me, babes).

 We can’t wait for revolution—or god forbid, corporations—to provide us with sustainable comforts.
-They exist right now, in nature and in our communities: song circles and mediation groups and forests and playgrounds and plant medicines and festivals and community gardens.
-The revolution we crave will not come until we reconnect with those basics of human flourishing, and with ourselves.
+They exist right now, in nature and in our communities: song circles, mediation groups, forests, playgrounds, birdwatching collectives, plant medicines, festivals, witchcraft, community gardens.

 Be well, keep up the good work, rest and find joy.
 I love you, we’re all in this together.